anngroong/podcasts/content/episode/465-armen-ashotyan-political-prisoner-epp-diaspora-armenian-church-capitulation-artsakh.md

 +++
-Date = 2025-08-28T00:29:42-07:00
+Date = 2025-08-19T00:29:42-07:00
 upcoming = false

-title = "Armen Ashotyan - Reflections on Life as a Political Prisoner, Attacks on the Church and Sovereignty | Ep 465, Aug 28, 2025" subtitle = "Conversations on Groong - Recorded on: August 27, 2025"
+title = "Armen Ashotyan - Reflections on Life as a Political Prisoner, Attacks on the Church and Sovereignty | Ep 465, Sep 19, 2025" subtitle = "Conversations on Groong - Recorded on: September 17, 2025"

 podcast_file = "17752909-armen-ashotyan-reflections-on-life-as-a-political-prisoner-attacks-on-the-church-and-sovereignty-ep-465-aug-28-2025.mp3"
 podcast_bytes = "42900371"